A revisit on the hydrogen atom induced by a uniform static electric field: Introduction

+Various approaches, including the WKB \cite{wentzel1926,bekenstein1969}, group theory \cite{alliluev1974}, hypervirial relations \cite{lai1981}, numerical methods \cite{damburg1976,damburg1978,damburg1979,damburg1981}, and Bender-Wu asymptotic formula \cite{benassi1979} have been used to study this effect.
+A generalization to arbitrarily high-order perturbed corrections \cite{silverstone1978,alliluev1980,bolgova2003}, have also been revisited.
+Intriguingly, experimental imaging of the nodal structure of hydrogen Stark states has recently revealed a significant finding \cite{stodolna2013}.
+Consequently, it is evident that the Stark effect and the hydrogen atom continue to play vital roles in modern physics.

-The perturbation theory is a fundamental and essential approximation method in quantum mechanics and is a typical pedagogical topic in standard quantum mechanics textbooks \cite{landau1958,bethe1957,magnasco2006elementary,schwabl2007quantum,shankar2012principles,razavy2013quantum,fernandez2013,griffiths2018introduction}.
-Since the calculation is simple enough, the derivation of the Stark effect of the hydrogen atom with the second-order correction, also known as the quadratic Stark effect, would be an outstanding pedagogical illustration for perturbation theory at the undergraduate level.
-In order for the perturbation theory to be legitimate, the applied electric field potential must be sufficiently small, resulting in a weak electric-field strength.
-Nonetheless, we discover that defining a weak electric field is not trivial.
-In early experiments \cite{rottke1986photoionization,glab1985spectroscopy,glab1985stark}, for instance, field strengths on the order of $10^{-7}$--$10^{-6}$ were considered strong; however, in more recent experiments \cite{stodolna2013,cohen2013wave,cohen2016photoionization}, a field strength of $0.1$ a.u. is regarded as weak.
-To the best of our knowledge, the applicable interval for the approximation of the formula characterizing the Stark effect of hydrogen derived from perturbation theory has not yet been thoroughly investigated.
-Consequently, it is essential to revisit the Stark effect of atomic hydrogen from a pedagogical perspective and also consider the remaining issues discussed previously.
+The Rayleigh-Schr\"{o}dinger perturbation theory is a fundamental and essential approximation method in quantum mechanics and is a typical topic in standard quantum mechanics textbooks \cite{landau1958,bethe1957,magnasco2006elementary,schwabl2007quantum,shankar2012principles,razavy2013quantum,fernandez2013,griffiths2018introduction}.
+Since the calculation is simple enough, the derivation of the Stark effect of the hydrogen atom with the second-order correction, also known as the quadratic Stark effect, would be an outstanding illustration for perturbation theory at the undergraduate level.

+In order for the perturbation theory to be legitimate, the applied electric field should be sufficiently small, resulting in a weak electric-field strength.
+However, defining a weak electric field is not trivial.
+In early experiments \cite{rottke1986photoionization,glab1985spectroscopy,glab1985stark}, field strengths of $10^{-7}$--$10^{-6}$ a.u. (~10$^3$--10$^4$ V/cm) were considered strong; however, in more recent experiments \cite{stodolna2013,cohen2013wave,cohen2016photoionization}, a field strength of $0.1$ a.u. is regarded as weak.
+To our knowledge, the applicable interval for the approximation of the formula characterizing the Stark effect derived from perturbation theory has not yet been thoroughly investigated.
+Consequently, it is essential to revisit this effect of hydrogen atom and also consider the relating issues that are still open to discuss.